MikaelVallenet/gno/examples/gno.land/p/samourai/daokit/README.md

 A **Decentralized Autonomous Organization (DAO)** is a self-governing entity that operates through smart contracts, enabling transparent decision-making without centralized control.

 Daokit is a gnolang package for creating complex DAO models.
-It introduces a new framework based conditions.
+It introduces a new framework based on conditions.
 BaseDAO is an extension of DAOkit that handles the members & roles.

 # 2. Why daokit ?